-- Timing: Buy at the rising stage of the property cycle not in a hot or peak market
+- Timing: Buy at the rising stage of the property cycle, not in a hot or peak market

-Benefits of purchasing off the plan apartments in Australia
+Benefits of purchasing Australia Property

-- Demographics & Demand: There are more single person households, more downsizers, more young renters, more professionals, more empty nesters and people in general who are choosing an apartment lifestyle.
+- Demographics & Demand: There are single person households, more downsizers, more young renters, more professionals, more empty nesters and people in general who are choosing an apartment lifestyle.
 Apartment living has become more popular over the last decade as lifestyle demands of being central to the city or major centres, of being closer to work, transport hubs, shopping, hospitals, universities and the café culture has created a new demand.

-- Affordability: Investors can afford entry into major cities like Sydney and Melbourne as the median price of apartments has traditionally been less than median price of houses.
-Investors get their foot in the door at a great market price, and to have potential for capital growth by only buying in a rising market, with no holding costs during the 1-2 year construction phase.
+- Affordability: Investors can afford entry into major cities like Sydney and Melbourne as the median price of apartments has traditionally been less than the median price of houses.
+Investors get their foot in the door at a great market price, and to have the potential for capital growth by only buying in a rising market, with no holding costs during the 1-2 year construction phase.

 - Positive Cashflow, Capital Growth & Rental Yields: Apartments have shown the same trends as houses for capital growth especially in the major cities of Sydney, Melbourne and Brisbane.
 The population of these major capital cities is growing rapidly – Sydney has grown by over 1 million people in the last 5-years alone.
 More apartment developments are appearing on the skyline to meet the demand for this type of apartment living in the right urban or city location.
 Tenants are also willing to a premium for the extra facilities, views, location and designs that new apartments offer.